RahulGaonkar/Defensive-Security-System/README.md

 3. Some important references to learn Repy V2 <br>
 <a href = "https://github.com/SeattleTestbed/docs/blob/master/Programming/RepyV2API.md">Basic Repy V2 Syntax</a><br>
 <a href = "https://github.com/SeattleTestbed/docs/blob/master/Programming/PythonVsRepyV2.md">Repy V2 vs Python</a>
+4. Some below points to be considered
+• Repy is a subset of Python, but its syntax is slightly different.
+For example, Python's print statement cannot be used; Repy has log for that.<br>
+•